susu532/Football/README.md

-# Soccer 3D shop (demo)
+# Soccer 3D game (demo)

-This is a small demo project showcasing a tiny 3D platformer / virtual shop built with Vite, React, Three.js (via `@react-three/fiber`), and `zustand` for state.
+This is a small demo project showcasing a tiny 3D platformer / virtual game built with Vite, React, Three.js (via `@react-three/fiber`), and `zustand` for state.

-The project started as a 3D product viewer and shopping demo; it now includes a simple Super Mario–style platformer shop (player, platforms, camera follow) and keeps the shopping sidebar for demonstration.
+The project started as a 3D product viewer and game demo; it now includes a simple Super Mario–style platformer game (player, platforms, camera follow) and keeps the game sidebar for demonstration.
 The project also contains an Soccer placeholder where you can integrate a real AR/3D commerce widget.

 Getting started